 How it works¶

-Design Systems have become people in the web and application design world.
-Instead of requiring every team to do their best to conform to the design of the company's brand, companies build a design system that consists of components, tools, and processes that express the brand.
-Developers can then build applications that are true to the design without having to figure out on their own if they are doing it right.
+Design Systems have become popular in the web and application design world.
+Instead of requiring every team to do their best to conform to the design of the company's brand, companies build a design system that consists of components, tools, and processes that express the brand in a centralized way.
+Developers across organizations can then build applications with a consistent design without having to figure out on their own if they are doing it right.
 These design systems become a common language of patterns that people across the company can contribute to and share with across many teams.

 API Design Systems borrows from these idea.
 A company should be able to define standards, guidelines, practices, and principles that API teams can follow in order to build APIs true to a company's brand.
 Instead of wading through documentation looking for requirements, they can get instant feedback as to whether their API fits the design system.